You can head to Promethease if you want to know what other genes you have."

 With constantly improving databases of publicly-available research, these direct-to-consumer DNA testing services will give you precise information about your health.
 Genetic health services are a proliferating industry as the technology improves and access to consumers increases.

 I recently received an email from Promethease, a literature retrieval system that uses your raw AncestryDNA file and compiles a personal report drawing on all available scientific and medical literature within SNPedia, a bioinformatics website.

 Promethease allows users to upload their raw DNA files from AncestryDNA (or any other DNA testing company).
 I uploaded my data to Promethease to generate update reports.
 This feature takes account of constantly improving health genetics databases.
-Any report you generate is deleted after 45 days, after which you can request a new one using the data that is stored in your account.
+Any report you generate on Promethease can regularly be regenerated in your online Promethease account.